4 CBD Restaurants That Any Foodie Will Love

 Anyone with an Instagram has gotten lost in the vortex that is #foodie or #foodporn a time or two.
 Our shareable food pics have made one of the human race’s favorite pastimes that much more enjoyable…eating!
 We all need food to survive.
 So, you might as well enjoy the food you consume.
 Thanks to CBD, this pleasure has gotten even more pleasurable!

 Until recently, products derived from hemp plants were only allowed in certain states.
 In areas where CBD has been legal for a while, locals have already started brainstorming different ways to enjoy the benefits of the Cannabis sativa plant.
 One of these breakthroughs is by adding CBD to your food.

 In late 2018, the federal government lifted its long-standing ban on hemp-based products.
 That means CBD may become a regularly featured item on menus across the nation.
 While the rest of America catches up, restaurateurs are already crushing it in the CBD realm.
 With cannabis-based dishes guaranteed to impress the most uppity of foodies, here are the 4 best CBD restaurants in the nation!

 Why Eat CBD?

 CBD is such a unique ingredient.
 Not only does it have a distinctive (and delicious) nutty flavor, but it comes with a load of benefits.
-Full spectrum hemp-based products are what we call complete proteins.
+Broad spectrum hemp-based products are what we call complete proteins.
 That means CBD contains all of the essential amino acids.

 Amino acids are the building blocks of life.
 There are 21 of these critical fatty acids known to humankind.
 The human body can naturally generate all but nine of them.
 These other amino acids are considered “essential,” and must be consumed through diet.